-Beef up Your Cash Reserve: Having a strong cash reserve is essential if you want to be prepared for life's little (and sometimes not so little) surprises.
-By putting some of your year-end bonus into this reserve, you will be well prepared for anything that's coming your way.
+Beef Up Your Cash Reserve: Having a strong cash reserve is essential if you want to be prepared for life's little (and sometimes not so little) surprises.
+By putting some of your year-end bonus into this reserve, you will be more prepared for the unexpected.
 Determine how much to put back by weighing your emergency funds with all of your other financial obligations on this list.

 Not everybody is fortunate enough to receive a year-end bonus.
-So if you are one of the lucky ones who get this well-deserved token of appreciation from your employer, make sure it doesn't go to waste.
-Even though it might be tempting to buy the latest electronics for yourself, splurge on new clothes or to burn through it with expensive Christmas gifts, consider putting the money to better use and investing it in your future.
+So, if you are one of the lucky ones who get this well-deserved token of appreciation from your employer, make sure it doesn't go to waste.
+Even though it might be tempting to buy the latest electronics for yourself, splurge on new clothes, or burn through it with expensive Christmas gifts, consider putting the money to better use and investing it in your future.